 Online ultrasound training programs do exist, but it is important to verify that these programs are accredited and that they will provide you with clinical hours.
 While the classroom work can be done online, the extensive clinical time that will be required cannot.

 Ultrasound technologist training programs require both classroom and clinical time.
 Clinical internships are where students observe, learn, and practice ultrasound skills in a healthcare setting on live patients under the direct guidance of experienced sonographers and physicians.
 Reputable ultrasound schools should provide the clinical sites for students to obtain these hours.
 Over 1000 hours of clinical training are required before you can take your qualifying examinations.

 Many employers prefer to hire ultrasound technicians who have completed their certifying exams to become ‘registered’, earning the credential RDMS (Registered Diagnostic Medical Sonographer).
 In order to become registered, students who have graduated from an accredited program must pass exams offered either by the ARDMS (American Registry for Diagnostic Medical Sonographery) or by the ARRT (American Registry of Radiologic Technologists).
 There are multiple specialty exams students can take depending on their desired areas of specialty and experience.

 Necessary Skills and Qualities

-Ultrasound technicians rely on excellent verbal and interpersonal relationship skills as well as good manual dexterity and the ability to withstand the physical demands of the occupation.
-They must also have excellent critical thinking skills in order to select the images that will be most useful for physicians.
+Sonographers rely on excellent verbal and interpersonal relationship skills as well as good manual dexterity and the ability to withstand the physical demands of the occupation.
+They must also have excellent critical thinking skills in order to understand the anatomy any pathology, selecting the images that will be most useful for physicians.

 Opportunities for Advancement